 How can water for the environment help?

 Environmental water can be used as a preventative measure to help mitigate blackwater risks in certain areas.
-Over the past three years, targeted environmental watering has reduced the build-up of organic matter in some areas, lessening the frequency of blackwater events.
+Targeted environmental watering can reduce the build-up of organic matter in some areas, lessening the frequency of blackwater events.
 This is like how planned burns can lessen the impact of bushfires.

 Just as land managers carry out frequent cool burns to avoid one big hot, damaging bushfire, environmental water managers try to reduce excessive leaf litter build up on floodplains with regular flooding.
 This aims to reduce the risk of hypoxic blackwater events, while providing a boost to floodplain vegetation, and providing connectivity between the river and the floodplain to maintain productive foodwebs and support species that need access to both.